onetapbeyond/lambda-spark-executor/examples/java/task-delegation/README.md

-###Task Delegation
+###RDD Task Delegation

-A sample Spark application that demonstrates the basic usage of SAMBA to delegate selected Spark task operations to execute on AWS Lambda compute infrastructure in the cloud.
+A sample Spark application that demonstrates the basic usage of SAMBA to delegate selected Spark RDD tasks to execute on AWS Lambda compute infrastructure in the cloud.

 ####Source